dasch-swiss/dsp-api/docs/03-apis/api-admin/permissions.md

    - `M` modify permission
    - `D`: delete permission
    - `CR`: change rights permission (most privileged)
-- `permissionCode`: The code assigned to a permission indicating its hierarchical lever.
+- `permissionCode`: The code assigned to a permission indicating its hierarchical level.
 These codes are as below:
   - `1`: for restricted view permission (least privileged)
   - `2`: for view permission
   - `6`: for modify permission